 How much should I be left with after charges?

 Once income and living costs have been taken into account, the council must make sure the charges are “reasonable” in terms of the kind of service being provided and are not above the cost of providing the service.
 This means the local authority cannot make a profit from charges for services.

 Even if you can pay the charges decided on by a local authority, the council cannot force you to pay if this would leave you with too little money to live on.
-The law states that paying towards your support should not leave you with less than a certain amount.
+The law Laws are the rules that everyone in the country has to follow.
+If you don't follow the rules you can get in trouble with the police. states that paying towards your support should not leave you with less than a certain amount.
 This is called the “minimum income guarantee”, and it is different for different people depending on their circumstances.

-If the charges are for residential services this does not apply, as it is assumed that the care home or college provide you with everything you need to live on.
+If the charges are for residential services this does not apply, as it is assumed that the care home A care home is a place where people who need support live.
+There are staff there all the time. or college provide you with everything you need to live on.
 In that case, you must be left with at least £24.90 a week as a personal expenses allowance (PEA), which should not be spent on any aspect of care, board or lodgings but is for you to spend as you wish.

 How does it work if I get direct payments?

-If you receive direct payments to arrange your support, the council can still ask you to contribute some money towards your care.
+If you receive direct payments Direct payments are when the money for your care and support, or benefits, is paid to you. to arrange your support, the council can still ask you to contribute some money towards your care.
 In general they will do this by deducting the amount they are charging you from the direct payment before you receive it, so you get the ‘net’ amount and don’t need to pay any charges out of that or out of your income.
 Whether a council does it this way, or gives you the ‘gross’ amount and charges you separately, is up to them but the council should take into account your views and be flexible in responding to individual circumstances.